dotenv-linter/dotenv-linter.github.io/docs/usage.md

 Some tools use `.env` file names but content of these files is not what `dotenv-linter` expects.
 Currently `dotenv-linter` doesn't check `.envrc` files because [direnv](https://direnv.net) uses them as bash scripts.

+It is possible to use `export` prefix for defined variables.
+For example, `export FOO=BAR` will be checked without warnings.